 (B) Use your ears as well as your eyes to help maintain awareness of other skaters in your vicinity.
 Thus you can avoid pulling a “little kid” and turning suddenly just when someone’s coming up behind you.

-Caveat: In the corners of the rink, noise bounces around weirdly.
+Caveat: Noise bounces around weirdly in the corners of the rink.
 Sometimes it sounds like someone is coming up behind you and just about to smash into you.
 You’re like “Gah!” but when you look around there’s no one within ten yards.

 (C) Downhill skating.
 Sweet!
 But why didn’t they have this when I was 19?
 You kids today don’t know how good you have it, let me tell you, when I was your age I had to skate 40 miles to school, and it was uphill both ways!
 By God!